-Council is also disappointed that more detailed consultation was not undertaken with individual emergency service providers in the LGA - ie Fire & Rescue NSW, NSW Police, NSW Ambulance, SES and Rural Fire Service.
+Council notes that the Central West Regional Emergency Management Committee was consulted as part of the SA.
+However, Council is disappointed that more detailed consultation was not undertaken with individual emergency service providers in the LGA - ie Fire & Rescue NSW, NSW Police, NSW Ambulance, SES and Rural Fire Service.